"You can fight like a krogan...

 Anime and Manga

-- In the Star Wars films, this is perhaps the most common rank.
+- This is perhaps the most common rank.
 By Return of the Jedi, all the Imperial officers were commanders (even Admiral Piett) due to a costuming goof.

-- Commander Roarke in Atlantis: The Lost Empire.
+- Commander Rourke in Atlantis: The Lost Empire.

-- Even more so in the Casino Royale continuity.
+- Even more so in the Casino Royale (2006) continuity.
 In the original, he was a member of the Royal Navy Reserve.
 Daniel Craig's Bond was a member of the Special Boat Service, which is the British equivalent of the Navy SEALs.
-No wonder he's so brutal in hand-to-hand combat these days
+Though Bond's service record has him being one of those occasional Royal Navy officers who are deployed as Swimmer Canoeists.

 - The Star Trek: The Next Generation films have Riker.
 He logs plenty of command time while Picard is busy with the main plot.
 (Spock, a commander in the original TV series, was promoted to the rank of Captain for the movies, though he still acted as Kirk's Number Two.)